Bake Play Smile

 A chocolate cheesecake topped with marshmallows, raspberries, nuts and drizzled with chocolate on a white plate

-This completely over-the top no-bake cheesecake is sure to be an absolute showstopper at your next event... with it's classic milk chocolate cheesecake base and loads of rocky road inspired decorations on top - this is a dish made in dessert heaven.
+This completely over-the top no-bake cheesecake is sure to be an absolute showstopper at your next event... with it's classic chocolate cheesecake base and loads of rocky road inspired decorations on top - this is a dish made in dessert heaven.

 A close up of a rocky road chocolate cheesecake topped with marshmallows, raspberries, nuts and drizzled with chocolate